laurajunco/angular/README.md

 ### 7. Working with Component Templates
 - A component must always have a template.
 It can be templateUrl or just Template
-- in template we just write the html code inside de TypeScript Component
+- in template we just write the HTML code inside de TypeScript Component

 ### 8. Working with Component Styles
 - As with templates we can also choose to write styles in a separate css file or to write them inline in the TypeScript component
 - Using styleUrls we can link several .css files
 - Using styles you declare styles as an array of css rules

+### 9. Understanding the Component Selector
+- The component selector works as any other HTML selector
+- We can define a selector with any other HTML selector we want Ej: attributes, classes, etc.
+- ID and pseudo selectors won't work
+- For Components its typically use to create custom HTML elements